-Microsoft has developed a feature that allows for easy access into our applications that authenticate through Azure (including Office365, Banner, Canvas, Unimarket, VPN, Slate, EAB, TeamDynamix, and Transact).
+Microsoft has developed a feature that allows for easy access into our applications that authenticate through Azure (including Office365, Banner, Canvas, Unimarket, VPN, Slate, EAB, TeamDynamix, Transact, and more).
 Rather than logging in with a password, you will be presented with a 2 digit number after entering your username.
 Your Authenticator app will prompt you to enter the number that appears on your login screen.
-Upon entering the number into the app, you will be logged in without the need for additional multi-factor authentication.
+Upon entering the number into the app, you will be logged in without the need for additional multi-factor authentication (biometric authentication is used).
 This is entirely opt-in.
 You can try this out and revert back to password and multi-factor authentication should you prefer that.
 Note: due to differences in phones and versions, these instructions could slightly vary from your experience.

 To begin the setup process: